 - Technical Specifications - Reviewed in conjunction with the design drawings to verify design adequacy.

-- Reports and Other Documentation - Reviewed as required to validate the design or proposed plan.
+- Reports and Other Documentation - Used as reference information to validate equipment sizing and performance and other design parameters.